victorlaerte/wedeploy.com/node/electric/src/pages/blog/the-first-wedeploy-hack-day-in-madrid/index.md

 #### [Multi-Device Pizza Ordering](https://www.youtube.com/watch?v=5AoDiNM1kbI&list=PLKb_gn-WO_Ko30pgNP-gxTKKrsaAC-jlk&index=3)

 Ever been sitting on your couch and wanted to order a pizza but you don't have your computer with you or you want to be notified from your phone when the delivery is arriving?
-We have good news for you, this team created a multi-device system for ordering pizza, going from a Apple TV app, to your cell phone, to the deliverer's iPad, and then of course, to your hungry stomache.
+We have good news for you, this team created a multi-device system for ordering pizza, going from a Apple TV app, to your cell phone, to the deliverer's iPad, and then of course, to your hungry stomach.

 **What they used:** [WeDeploy Data](/docs/data)